-The standard solution to surface run-off has always been to create a series of pipework and divert often contaminated rain into local streams and rivers that often can’t cope with the increased levels of rain.
-If we channel this water into vegetated areas we can create a series of habitats that can often be linked to create natural wildlife corridors.
+The standard solution to surface run-off has always been to create a series of pipework and divert often contaminated rain into local streams and rivers that struggle to cope with the increased levels of water.
+If we channel this water into vegetated areas we can create a series of habitats that can even be linked to create natural wildlife corridors.

 Water is a vital resource for people and wildlife.
 In the UK we expect to have enough water to meet our needs – having water readily available is something we often take for granted.
 Even in record breaking periods of prolonged summer rain, water is a precious resource, to be used and managed wisely.
 Even one rain garden can make a small but positive difference in addressing localised flooding and the quality of the local water environment.
 Alongside other sustainable drainage systems and actions to tackle diffuse pollution, rain gardens can be an effective part of a bigger solution.
 (Excerpt from the UK Rain Garden Guide)